 The final problem lies in the use of the cloning trope.
 I always get the theory of how the body can be grown from the DNA of the original.
 What I never understand is how the copy comes with the knowledge and memories of the first.
 Yes, I know we’re not supposed to think about this but, in a book which makes great play of its cod science, you would think there would be some effort to fill in the gaps in our understanding.

 Anyway, rather than spoil the enjoyment of getting to the end of this book, I’ll avoid any more discussion of the plot except to say there’s a completely fascinating development to our understanding of the way in which George died and why Shaun has even more reason to feel upset about it.
 Except, perhaps all this may be a little premature.
 So, where does all this leave us?
 If Deadline had been about one-hundred pages shorter, I think it would have been lining up for nominations in its own right.
 But someone has failed in the editorial stakes and left the blue pencil in a drawer.
 So be prepared to skip over the draggy bits to get to the heart of a very good story.

-And just to prove my standards are too high, this novel is one of the 2011 Philip K. Dick Award Nominees and is shortlisted for the 2012 Hugo Awards for Best Novel.
+And just to prove my standards are too high, this novel was one of the 2011 Philip K. Dick Award Nominees and was shortlisted for the 2012 Hugo Awards for Best Novel.